Mark A. Lamport

-Mark A. Lamport (born November 23, 1955) is professor of practical theology at graduate schools in the United States and Europe.
-He is the editor of the Encyclopedia of Christian Education which was the award winner of the Booklist Editors' Choice: Adult Books, 2016, and the author of over 150 publications.
+Mark A. Lamport (born November 23, 1955) is an author, editor, and academic.
+For forty years, he has been a professor of practical theology at graduate schools in the United States and Europe.
+He is the editor of the Encyclopedia of Christian Education which was the award winner of the Booklist Editors' Choice: Adult Books, 2016, and the author of over 200 publications.
 He is coeditor of Encyclopedia of Christianity and the Global South, Encyclopedia of Martin Luther and the Reformation, Encyclopedia of Christianity in the United States and the Encyclopedia of Christian Education.

 Life

 Education

 Lamport holds a Ph.D. from the Michigan State University, a Th.M. from the Princeton Theological Seminary, a M.Div from the Evangelical Theological Seminary, a M.A. from the Wheaton College Graduate School, and a B.A. from Huntingdon College.

 Teaching

-He is graduate professor in schools in Arizona, California, Colorado, Indiana, Virginia, Belgium, England, Portugal, Wales and the Netherlands.
-He also has been a lecturer at places located in Africa, Asia, Australia, and Europe.
+He has been a professor at graduate schools in Arizona, California, Colorado, Indiana, Virginia, Belgium, England, Portugal, Wales and the Netherlands.
+He also has been a lecturer at academic institutions in Africa, Asia, Australia, and Europe.